kuerbisatom/Secure-Habits/README.md

 # Secure-Habits
-An application to teach journalists secure digital behavior
+A Flutter application to teach journalists secure digital behavior